-- It is not always possible to completely avoid failures that lead to outages.
-Proactive steps can be taken to minimize their size and duration. - Avoiding single points of failure that can affect large numbers of users, - Having recovery assets optimally deployed to minimize the duration of outages. - This can be accomplished by: - Ensuring there is not too much over-concentration of assets in single buildings or complexes - Properly deploying and operating fault tolerant ICT architectures - Equipment/power fault tolerance - Physically and logical diverse transmission systems/paths - Ensuring there is adequate trained staff and dispersal of maintenance capabilities and assets
+- Proactive steps can be taken to minimize their size and duration. - Avoiding single points of failure that ect large numbers of users, - Having recovery assets optimally deployed to minimize the duration of outages. - This can be accomplished by: - Ensuring there is not too much over-concentration of assets in single buildings or complexes - Properly deploying and operating fault tolerant ICT architectures - Equipment/power fault tolerance - Physically and logical diverse transmission systems/paths - Ensuring there is adequate trained staff and dispersal of maintenance capabilities and assets